Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Related Work

 \section{Related Work}

-\paragraph{Generative World Modeling with Memory.} As mentioned in Section \ref{sec:background}, there have been a few prior works that augment diffusion video models to improve long horizon consistency and go beyond the limited context window of transformer-based diffusion models.
-Here, we will discuss the ones most relevant to this work in detail, and leave broader related work to Appendix \ref{appendix:additional_related_work}.
-To begin, all work mentioned here focuses on static scenes only, and conditions on actions through token-based conditioning, lacking any way to harmoniously integrate the agent's actions over time.
-The baseline DFoT-SSM model incorporates a recurrent SSM backbone for the purposes of long-context consistency and memory; however, the SSM is primarily remembering viewpoint-dependent observations, similar to extending the self-attention context window, and does not have any explicit computation steps for predicting the state of the world out of the view of the agent \citep{po2025longcontext,dao2024transformers}.
-As shown in our work, these drawbacks limit the ability for that class of model to perform accurate dynamics prediction.
-Another recently developed, separate model, WORLDMEM augments diffusion video models by placing past image observations in a memory bank for later retrieval based on the camera position \citep{xiao2025worldmemlongtermconsistentworld}.
-An existing ablation of their model in their paper involving camera view prediction may encourage the model to learn how to integrate its global position in time, similar to the effect of self-motion equivariance in our work, but their memory mechanism is fundamentally different, relying on self-attention to integrate information for self-consistency.
-Their retrieval mechanism also memorizes viewpoint variant information and would be ill suited for dynamic prediction.
-Recent work from \cite{zhou2025learning} maintains a 3d voxel map of the environment, later retrieved to condition diffusion generation.
+\paragraph{Generative World Modeling with Memory.} Augmenting diffusion-based world models with memory is an active field of research; however, existing work to date has mainly focused on static scenes and incorporate action conditioning through implicit token-based action embeddings.
+These approaches have thus far lacked a structured mechanism to jointly integrate agent actions and world dynamics within a unified memory representation, which we demonstrate are the key aspects contributing to FloWM's success.
+The baseline DFoT-SSM model incorporates a recurrent SSM backbone for long horizon prediction in static environments; however, the SSM serves primarily to remember viewpoint-dependent observations, similar to extending the self-attention context window via a linear attention approximation, and does not have any explicit computations to predict the state of the world out of the view of the agent \citep{po2025longcontext,dao2024transformers}.
+Another recent model, WORLDMEM, places past image observations in a memory bank for later retrieval based on the camera position \citep{xiao2025worldmemlongtermconsistentworld}.
+This mechanism cannot handle dynamic environments and relies on self-attention to integrate self-motion information, leading to long-term consistency errors.
+Recent work from \cite{zhou2025learning} maintains a 3D voxel map of the environment, later retrieved to condition diffusion generation.
 However, their method relies on depth unprojection, the voxels are updated via max pooling instead of a more flexible recurrence relation, and are prohibitively expensive for large hidden state sizes.
+We refer readers to \S \ref{appendix:additional_related_work} for a complete overview of recent advances in world modeling, including more detail on memory-augmented approaches.